Xiang-Shi/PStream/README.md

-# A QUIC implementation in pure Go
+# PStream implementation based on the [MPQUIC](https://github.com/qdeconinck/mp-quic) project

 **Please read https://multipath-quic.org/2017/12/09/artifacts-available.html to figure out how to setup the code.**